JdeRobot/RoboticsApplicationManager/README.md

   - `stop`: Completely stops the application.
   - `disconnect`: Disconnects from the current session and returns to `idle`.
 - **Stateless Transitions**:
+  - `gui`: Redirects content to the gui webserver.
   - `style_check`: Triggers on_style_check.
   - `code_analysis`: Triggers on_code_analysis.
   - `code_format`: Triggers on_code_format.